 Guideline 65: Temporary changes to regulated hours for ID scanning

-Under section 173EH(9)(a) of the Liquor Act, the Commissioner for Liquor and Gaming may set the regulated hours for ID scanning.
-The purpose of this guideline is to outline when the Commissioner will consider a variation to those hours.
+Under section 173EE of the Liquor Act, the Commissioner for Liquor and Gaming may set the regulated hours for ID scanning.
+This guideline outlines when the Commissioner will consider a temporary variation to the regulated hours.

 In certain circumstances, the Commissioner will assess if varying the regulated hours of ID scanning is appropriate at a licensed venue.
 This would be due to:

-- an impact on the venue as a result of patrons dispersing from a major event that creates an unavoidable mass migration of persons into or through an SNP at the times that ID scanning would ordinarily commence
+- an impact on the venue as a result of patrons dispersing from a major event, which creates an unavoidable mass migration of people directly into or through a safe night precinct (SNP) at the times ID scanning would ordinarily commence

-- strong likelihood for those persons to interact with queues of people outside the licensed premises, which may heighten the propensity for violence in the area.
+- the strong likelihood for those patrons to interact with queues of people outside the licensed premises, which may heighten the propensity for violence in the area.

-Criteria for a temporary change to ID scanning hours
+Criteria for temporary change to ID scanning hours

-- There is likely to be an unavoidable mass migration of people into or through the SNP.
+- There is likely to be an unavoidable mass migration of people directly into, or through, the SNP.

 - The event is scheduled to finish after 9.15pm and before 11pm.

-- The demographic of the persons attending the event could conceivably increase the likelihood of adverse interactions in the SNP.
+- The demographic of patrons attending the event could conceivably increase the likelihood of adverse interactions in the SNP.

-- The costs incurred to comply with ID scanning at 10pm due to crowd dispersal from relevant events are significant and demonstrable.
+- The costs incurred to comply with ID scanning at 10pm due to crowd dispersal from the events are significant and demonstrable.